 Chancellor of the Exchequer, The Rt Hon Philip Hammond MP, visited CCFE today to see up close its ground-breaking research in fusion energy – a safe, sustainable, green source of electricity for future decades.

 The Chancellor was shown the new MAST Upgrade fusion experiment – an innovative device which, when switched on later this year, will investigate a more compact, efficient route to future fusion power stations and tackle the challenge of heat exhaust from future reactors.

 He also took the chance to see the cutting edge robotic work being undertaken at Culham’s Remote Applications in Challenging Environments (RACE) centre – which is working closely with UK industry to design remote maintenance systems for future power plants.

 Professor Ian Chapman, Head of CCFE, also outlined the plan to put fusion electricity on to the grid, designing and constructing power plants with an estimated global market worth trillions, as part of the UK’s burgeoning Industrial and Clean Growth Strategy.

 Professor Chapman said: “It was a pleasure to show the Chancellor around our ground-breaking facilities and explain our ambition to remain genuine world leaders in this transformative energy technology.
-Alongside other carbon-free energy sources, fusion has a huge role to play in the future as we move away from burning fossil fuels and create clean and sustainable sources of energy.”
+Alongside other carbon-free energy sources, fusion has a huge role to play in the future as we move away from burning fossil fuels and create sustainable sources of energy.”